 I am interested in Porting to Flagstaff with my Section 8 Voucher.
 How do I do that?

 Please keep in mind that porting (relocating) to a new place with your Section 8 voucher is not an instantaneous process.
 Plan on at least a month for all of the necessary paperwork to be completed.
 You will need to discuss your intention to port with your current caseworker.
 Once we receive the necessary paperwork, our portability specialist will contact you for an appointment.

 How can I contribute to the monthly newsletter?

-If you have information to contribute to the monthly newsletter, please contact the Public Housing Director by email or by calling (928) 213-2730.
+If you have information to contribute to the monthly newsletter, please contact the Public Housing Director or by email or by calling (928) 213-2730.

 I am already a participant in one of the Housing Authority's programs.
 My re-certification date isn't for 3 more months.
 Why do I have to return my re-certification paperwork already?

 Federal law requires that we begin your re-certification process 3 months in advance, in order to allow for sufficient time to complete all of the requirements, collect all the paperwork, make necessary changes, and inform you of any adjustments to your monthly rent.
 Please be sure to return all required paperwork by the deadline given to you by your caseworker.